immortal-tofu/redux-register-module/README.md

 ```
 import { combineReducers } from 'redux';

-import { getModuleReducerKey, getReducers } from 'react-module';
+import { getModuleReducerKey, getReducers } from 'redux-register-module';
 import 'mymodule/reducer';

 // getModuleReducerKey will return the name of where your store module reducers.
 By default, it will be 'module', you can change it via setModuleReducerKey('myKey')